Renting in NYC

 Manhattan’s avenues run north to south with Twelfth Avenue being the farthest west and First Avenue the eastern-most boundary.
 The streets run east to west across the avenues, and as you make your way north, the street numbers increase.
 Fifth Avenue runs through the center of Manhattan and divides the city into its East and West sides.

-As a result, there is an East 57th Street and a West 57th Street.
+As a result, there is an East 57th Street and West 57th Street.
 Broadway runs diagonally across Manhattan from the Lower East Side to the Upper West Side.
 The grid system disappears downtown, where getting around becomes somewhat more problematic, but getting lost in Lower Manhattan, particularly in areas like the West Village, can lead to some great restaurant and shopping finds.

 Timing is everything